mateo19182/fieldNormalizer/README.md

 3. **Deduplication**: Duplicate records are removed to ensure data quality
 4. **Email-Based Merging**: Records with the same email address are merged to consolidate information
 5. **Source Tracking**: Each record includes information about its source file
+6. **File Relevance Determination**: Files that don't contain relevant data are automatically skipped
+7. **Single Mapping Filtering**: Files with only one mapping are automatically ignored to ensure data quality

 This architecture allows Field Normalizer to handle data files of virtually any size with a fixed memory footprint while providing smart data processing capabilities.